-- (1) Consists of (i) common shares held directly by Knilo InvestCo AB and (ii) common shares held by Knilo ManCo AB.
+- (1) Consists of (i) 85,193,860 common shares held directly by Knilo InvestCo AB and (ii) 88,449 common shares held by Knilo ManCo AB.
 As the holder of the majority of the votes of Knilo ManCo AB, Knilo InvestCo AB may be deemed to have voting and dispositive power over the shares held by Knilo ManCo AB.
 For the avoidance of doubt, Knilo InvestCo AB expressly disclaims beneficial ownership of such shares except to the extent of any pecuniary interest it may have therein.
+Prior to completion of the offering, Knilo InvestCo AB will transfer the shares to be sold in this offering to certain of its affiliates (under the same ultimate control as Knilo InvestCo AB).
 Summa Equity AB, indirectly through intermediary funds and coinvestment entities, is the sole shareholder of Knilo InvestCo AB.
 Summa Equity AB has also been designated as the sole manager of such intermediary funds and co-investment entities.
 Summa Equity AB is authorized by the Swedish Financial Supervision Authority (the SFSA) to conduct business under the Alternative Investment Fund Managers Directive (2011/61/EU) (as enacted in Sweden) and is thereby under the supervision of the SFSA.
 The voting and dispositive decisions of Summa Equity AB are made by its board of directors, the members of which are Reynir Indahl, Eva Broms, Camilla Melander Gustafsson and Mirja Lehmler-Brown.
-The address of each of Summa Equity AB, the intermediary funds and coinvestment entities and the individuals mentioned herein is c/o Summa Equity AB, David Bagares gata 3, 111 38 Stockholm. - (2) Consists of common shares held by Jon Heimer Invest AB.
-Voting and investment decisions with respect to common shares held by Jon Heimer Invest AB are made by Jon Heimer. - (3) Consists of common shares held by Heistbaron Togwaggle AB.
-Voting and investment decisions with respect to common shares held by Heistbaron Togwaggle AB are made by Rickard El Tarzi. - (4) Consists of common shares held by Petrus Holding AS.
-Voting and investment decisions with respect to common shares held by Petrus Holding AS are made by Jon Hindar.
+The address of each of Summa Equity AB, the intermediary funds and coinvestment entities and the individuals mentioned herein is c/o Summa Equity AB, David Bagares gata 3, 111 38 Stockholm. - (2) Consists of common shares held indirectly (through an endowment insurance) by Jon Heimer Invest AB.
+Voting and investment decisions with respect to common shares held by Jon Heimer Invest AB are made by Jon Heimer.